 A long, low retaining wall is constructed of bricks and finished with a row of single wide bricks as a wall topper.
 Posts divide the retaining for structural support.
 As a focal point, the wall is made attractive and suits its setting – a residential front yard next to a sidewalk – with light posts and stairs.

-Red brick wall contains boxwoods beside a public access sidewalk.
+This red brick wall contains boxwoods beside a public access sidewalk.
 The horizontal orientation of the bricks contrasts nicely with the double-wide bricks used to top the wall, creating a vertical-oriented edge.

-Natural Stone Retaining Wall Ideas (Limestone, Fieldstone and Sandstone)
+Natural Stone Retaining Wall Ideas

 Nothing beats the beauty of the natural stone.
 It also has the benefit of being an environmentally friendly material choice.
 Every project becomes unique in its own way because of the individuality of each stone and other factors that dictate the final appearance of the wall such as height, width, slope, style, and setback.
 Natural rock walls can be used for anything from raised garden beds to creating barriers for the prevention of landslides.
-Natural rock such as limestone, fieldstone, and sandstone are especially suited to country and traditional-style homes and gardens.
+Natural rocks such as limestone, fieldstone, and sandstone are especially suited to country and traditional-style homes and gardens.
 Natural stone is quarried and then cut, making it an ideal material for dry stack retaining walls or mortared walls.

 A low, curved retaining wall in the front yard is constructed of natural stone.
 They have visually tied the stairs to the wall by using the same stone for both the steps and the capstones for the natural rock wall.

-Sandstone retaining wall leans into a steep slope near a cemetery.
+A sandstone retaining wall leans into a steep slope near a cemetery.
 This part of the wall including the stairs and capstones has been repaired with new stones.
 The beige tones of the new stones will eventually weather, matching the color, quality, texture, and surface of the older natural rock.

 An interesting wall installation in the backyard gives the landscaping a clean, natural look – warm natural stone contrasts with green grass.
 The area slopes downhill from the neighbor’s fence; the low wall is strong and durable, designed to push back the soil.